opalraava/DamageReport/README.md

 This will report the damage.

-This extensions is a joke on the following tweet:
+This extensions is a joke on the following tweet which was sent a couple of weeks after Trump took office:
 * https://twitter.com/AnonyOps/status/826485257759100928

 Chrome users: